Water Damage

 What should I do if I discover water damage in my home?

 Stop the source of the water.
 Then, document the damage with photos or videos for your insurance claim.
-Contact your insurance provider as soon as possible to report the damage and start the claims process.
+Contact your insurance provider immediately to report the damage and start the claims process.

 Does homeowners insurance cover water damage from a leaking roof?